Quick-fire answers to our most frequently asked questions

-On our Small Group Tours you will be part of a group of 10-14 people and will travel around Japan with the full-time service of a tour leader.
+On our Small Group Tours you will be part of a group of 10-14 people and will travel around Japan with the full-time services of a tour leader.
 These trips have set start dates throughout the year.

 On a Self-Guided Adventure you will travel independently, not as part of a group and without a tour leader.
-We do usually include a day or two (or more) with a private guide however or we can include day tours.
+We do usually include a day or two (or more) with a private guide, however, or we can include day tours.
 You can take a self-guided trip at any time of year, around dates that suit you.

-If you have specific destinations in mind for your trip, or feel that none of our Self-Guided itineraries quite fit your plans we can tailor make a trip itinerary just for you, based on your thoughts and ideas.
-You might like to base your trip on one of our self-guided itineraries with a few adjustments to take in exactly the elements you are looking for.
+If you have specific destinations in mind for your trip, or feel that none of our Self-Guided itineraries quite fit your plans, we can tailor-make a trip itinerary just for you, based on your thoughts and ideas.
+You might like to base your trip on one of our Self-Guided itineraries with a few adjustments to take in exactly the elements you are looking for.

-Founded in 2000, we are a small independent team of Japan specialists.
-The company was set up to offer trips to Japan from those who know and love the country, and at a price that needn't break the bank.
+Founded in 2000, we are an independent team of Japan specialists.
+The company was set up to offer trips to Japan organised by those who know and love the country, at a price that needn't break the bank.

 If you are travelling from the UK we would be delighted to arrange international flights for you.
 We can arrange flights from the UK to Japan with Virgin, BA, Emirates, Cathay Pacific and other airlines.
 If you would like international flights included please ask us for more details on the options available.

 International flights are not included as standard in our packages as we have clients coming to Japan from all over the world and like to give our clients the flexibility to make their own arrangements should this be more convenient.
 Even if you prefer to book your flights separately we are more than happy to provide advice and even look for where you might find the best fares.

 The major airports in Japan are Tokyo Narita Airport (NRT), which is one hour outside of Tokyo, and Osaka Kansai Airport (KIX), which is close to Osaka, Nara and Kyoto.